 - Spotlight-Stealing Squad: For the first half of the season.
-They had by far the most airtime, were featured in promos as much as Jet & Cord, and became not only the focus of their own storyline, but Caite & Brent's as well.
+They had the most airtime, were featured in promos as much as Jet & Cord, and became not only the focus of their own storyline, but Caite & Brent's as well.

 Steven "Steve" Smith & Allison "Allie" Smith

 Major League Baseball coach and his daughter, Steve was the third-base coach for the 2008 World Champion Phillies.
 After spending the first half of the season in the background

 , they made a mistake in leg 7 that led to them ditching their bags in order to win their first leg of the season.
 They did not have to run without their bags for long, as they made another mistake in the next leg, this one more costly, as they decided to switch Detours when their cab driver got lost only a few minutes away from their destination, only to switch back when they could not complete the flag balancing Detour.
 This put them far enough behind that they were eliminated in 6th.

 Jordan Lloyd & Jeffery "Jeff" Schroeder

 Jeff: We're so stupid.
 We definitely shouldn't reproduce.

 11, which Jordan won.
 As fans of Big Brother